SoftUni-Internal/interactive-content/EN/03-Components-Workshop/00-Problem.md

 # REST API

-You are also provided with a [REST API](https://mega.nz/file/yN4k0RoS#pGmJUZli5wta8YIUC496T10bSv45sgbm62MeIX8vKmQ).
+You can find the **REST API** in the [resources](https://mega.nz/file/yN4k0RoS#pGmJUZli5wta8YIUC496T10bSv45sgbm62MeIX8vKmQ).

-To bring life to that API you should first install the dependencies with the command `npm install`.
+To make use of it you should install the required dependencies by typing in the `npm install` command.

-After that, type the command `npm start`.
+After that, type in `npm start`.

-To fetch the themes, you will have to make a GET request on `localhost:3000/api/themes`.
+To fetch the themes, make a GET request on `localhost:3000/api/themes`.

 Here are the REST API endpoints specifications: